SynBioHub/api-docs/source/index.html.md

 After the key/value pairs, an optional search string can be provided that will be used to search for partial matches in the displayId, name, or description fields.

-Finally, the URL can end with an offset and limit parameter.
+Finally, the URL can end with an offset (where you want to start) and limit parameter (how many results you want to get).

 ## Count Search Results